SatyaP30/Excel-Sales-Analytics/README.md

 - Skilled in generating date tables using Power Query.

--Capable of deriving fiscal months and quarters.
+- Capable of deriving fiscal months and quarters.

--Experienced in establishing data model relationships with Power Pivot.
+- Experienced in establishing data model relationships with Power Pivot.

 - Proficient in integrating supplementary data into existing data models.